KZ - EDC PRO

 r/IndianGaming • earphone over headphones nowadays.. ->Really?
 I don't game with mine, feels like the bass is overwhelming in CS2.

-r/iems • Best iems for both gaming and music? mainly on the gaming side. ->G1 has to be my most disappointing buy of the year.
+r/iems • what is the best iem at $5-10 price range? ->G1 has to be my most disappointing buy of the year.
 Treble is just awful.
 Plenty of iems with better positional audio that sound much better.
 I would steer clear.
 If looking for a V shaped sound the KZ EDC pro is better, still a fun V shaped sound but overall better tuned, and if you want a step up from the G1, but like the metal build and small form factor, the Kefine Klean is a great option.

-r/iems • Best iems for gaming ->If you need good noise isolation you should try Etymotics.
+r/iems • What are some of the most value for money IEM's? ->If you need good noise isolation you should try Etymotics.
 But get them from Amazon or somewhere in case you need to return, because the deep fit can be problematic depending on your ear canal shape (I found them painful).
 The ER2XR is slightly above your budget at around $100 IIRC, but it's worth a look.
 That's their entry level one with more bass (ER2SE is the same but with flat bass).
 Ignore driver count.
 That's mostly a marketing tactic by KZ, but their IEMs tend to be a bit shit and they have a pretty sketchy track record with various things (fake drivers, paid-for reviews, etc).
 Some of their models are supposedly good for the price, but it's hard to recommend them except for complete beginner level stuff to just try out an IEM for under $10.
 Spending any more than that with KZ is taking a bit of a gamble.
 That said if you want to just get one that's really cheap to try out, the KZ EDC Pro is usually under $5 and it's actually not bad.
 It's a balanced, mild v-shape tuning that leans towards a bit bassier.
 It won't give you the same levels of sound isolation as Etymotics, but it will give you a good idea of what to expect from most typical IEMs, as most of them have about the same levels of noise isolation.
 It's only Etymotics and some of the other pro-oriented ones (that I have no experience with) which have much higher attenuation specs than typical audiophile IEMs.
 Pretty much all KZs have slightly grainy treble, which would make them unsuitable for production work, but if you're talking about live mixing then it shouldn't matter much.
 I don't DJ, but from friends who do, I believe a v-shape signature is what they prefer, so they can track the bass and percussion more easily for beat-matching.

 r/iems • Best IEMs for Djing? ->Not really in order, as different tunings: * Moondrop Chu 2 - mild v-shape, great IEM * QKZ HBB - warm/bassy, great IEM * Blon BL03 - fun v-shape (but the fit is terrible) Bright neutral has a few options - I prefer the original Chu but the crappy fixed cable lets it down.
 The 7Hz Zero is a bit better in that regard, but I don't think it sounds quite as good.
 Arguably it's better to pay the extra for the Moondrop LAN for this signature because it's the best one until you go up significantly, but OTOH it's also kind of overpriced for what it is (I think it's around $40 normally, but it's basically just a Chu 2 with less bass).
 The 7Hz Zero 2 is OK as well but I personally find it a bit of an overly safe middle ground between other, better IEMs.
 Like the QKZ HBB, if you want warm but don't want to go quite that warm.
 It's probably the one that's the closest competitor to the Wan'er, as a better all-rounder.
 Although I find the Wan'er has a stand-out feature in its vocals while being weaker elsewhere, but the Zero 2 doesn't have a single stand-out thing it does better than anything else.
 It could maybe get the award for the okayest $20 IEM, as it doesn't do anything bad, but nothing stands out as particularly good either.
 You also have things like the KZ EDC Pro as probably the best beginner IEM, for around $5.
 It's very close to the Chu 2 but a bit bassier and slightly less refined in the treble.
 Probably more comfortable than the Chu 2 and less prone to condensation issues.
 The KZ Castor Bass, around $15, is good for a really hard-hitting bass tuning, although it's not an all-rounder and the tuning is a bit grainy.